 19. Do you believe in having a "five-year plan"?

 20. How do you separate your work life from your home life?

 That is a difficult one for me as I work in my house and have a hard time turning off at the end of the day and switching back to mom and wife mode.
-It is something I have had to work at.
+However I've been working hard to stay in my home office during the day and not leave to do laundry, straighten, etc. It is something I have had to work at.